Scholarship program, guidelines, terms and conditions.

 Availability: the recipient will be asked to make themselves available for the Little Sellers Art Prize Presentation and to the media by phone, email or in person following the announcement of winner.

 Acquittal: the recipient must provide an expenditure breakdown and outline of educational activities undertaken as part of the scholarship.
-The online is to be submitted to Council's Arts and Culture Coordinator, Indira Carmichael by Friday 25 November 2023.
+The outline is to be submitted to Council's Arts and Culture Coordinator, Indira Carmichael by Friday 22 November 2024.
 Photographic documentation of current work is desirable as part of this outline.

 Reproduction of work: the Bas has the right to reproduce the winning artwork by print or electronic media for the purposes of advertising, promotion, and documentation of the art prize and scholarship.

-Accessibility: if there is any way that the Bas can assist in making the entry process more accessible for you please contact us.
+Accessibility: if the Bas can assist in making the entry process more accessible for you please contact us.

 - T: 4474 1061